 This factor is especially relevant to residential houses.
 How big is the surrounding area?
 Are there any amenities like a swimming pool or garden?
 Is the territory taken care of or requires investment?
 Answer these questions to see if you should charge more or conversely make a small discount.

 Garage or Parking

-Another factor that might affect a rental price is a presence/absence of parking or garage.
+Another factor that might affect a rental price is the presence/absence of parking or garage.
 This is especially true if your income property is located in the busiest part of a busy city.